kct2020/goutpal-com-skeleventy/site/blog/welcome-to-this-website/index.md

 As always, I will back my opinions and recommendations with published gout facts.
 So you can see that I have also revamped the Gout and Uric Acid Library.
 Now with simpler reviews to help you discuss your responsibilities with your professional health advisers.

+## New Gout Forum Trials

+I'm in the very early days of reviewing a new gout forum.
+As part of my changing technical platform, I expect this new format to be more efficient.
+But the real test is how it helps you as a gout sufferer.
+So please call into <a href="{{ site.github }}discussions">GoutPal's Gout Discussions</a>.
+And let me know what you think.

 ## Your {{ site.name }}

 I hope you'll enjoy my {{ site.subject }} articles.
 Please share and discuss them with your professional advisers, where appropriate.